 Visit of Minister for Foreign Affairs and Minister for Defence Simon Coveney to Iran

-- The JCPOA was agreed in 2005 between Iran and the E3+3 (France, Germany, UK, US, China, Russia).
+- The JCPOA was agreed in 2015 between Iran and the E3+3 (France, Germany, UK, US, China, Russia).
 The US, under President Trump, withdrew from the agreement in 2018.
-The Biden Administration has indicated a willingness to re-engage with the JCPOA, should Iran come back into compliance.
+The Biden Administration have indicated a willingness to re-engage with the JCPOA, should Iran come back into compliance.

 - Talks have been taking place in Vienna since April 2021 (with a five month break between June and November due to Iranian Presidential elections).
 Negotiations are focusing on sanctions which would be lifted on Iran, in return for strict limits on Iran’s nuclear programme.

 - A commitment to non-proliferation is one of the core principles of Irish foreign policy, and one which Ireland has continually emphasises on the Security Council.
 Ireland has long been associated with some of the key international efforts to prevent proliferation, dating back the creation of the Non Proliferation Treaty in 1968.

 - Upon accession to the Security Council in 2021, Ireland as Facilitator of Resolution 2231, which was agreed in 2015 to endorse the Iranian nuclear deal.
 In this role, Ireland updates the Council on progress towards implementing Iran’s nuclear agreement, the Joint Comprehensive Plan of Action.
 Ireland has also used the role of Facilitator to encourage parties to the JCPOA to return to full compliance with the agreement.

 - In August 2021, Ireland re-established a Diplomatic Mission in Tehran.
 The Mission is co-located with the German Embassy under a co-location agreement.
 The government also committed to re-establishing an Irish Embassy in Tehran in 2023.